Quick tools for school, health, and money decisions.

 Navy method in plain language

 The formula uses waist, neck, height, and hip measurements where relevant.
+Men commonly use waist, neck, and height; women commonly use waist, neck, hip, and height.
 That makes it a practical screening estimate for adults who want a clearer composition view.

 Calculator